-The translating algorithm from BT to BN consists of FT mapping and ET mapping(Khakzad et al., 2013).
+The translating algorithm from BT to BN consists of FT mapping and ET mapping (Khakzad et al., 2013).
 First, the mapping from FT into BN includes a graphical and probability translation based on the previous work (Bobbio et al., 2001).
-Fig. 3(b) illustrates the simplified procedure of mapping FT and ET into BN.
-In the graphical translation phase, each root cause, intermediate event and top event of FT is translated into a corresponding root node, intermediate event (IE) node and top event (TE) node of BN, respectively.
+Fig. 3 (b) illustrates the simplified procedure of mapping FT and ET into BN.
+In this phase, each root cause, intermediate event and top event of FT is translated into a corresponding root node, intermediate event node and top event node of BN, respectively.
 The nodes of BN are linked in the same way as the corresponding events in the FT.
-In the probability translation phase, the failure probabilities of the root causes are assigned to the corresponding parents nodes as prior probabilities.
-The connections between events such as "AND gate" and "OR gate" are translated into equivalent conditional probability tables (CPT) in BN.
+The failure probabilities of the root causes are assigned to the corresponding parents nodes as prior probabilities.
+The connections between events such as "AND gate" and "OR gate" are translated into corresponding conditional probability tables (CPTs) in BN.

 Bearfield and Marsh (2005) present a mapping algorithm from ET into DBN, which includes safety barriers and consequence translation.
-Each safety barrier of ET is translated into a corresponding barrier node with two states (functioning and failure) and the consequences of ET are translated into a corresponding consequence node with multiple states as the number of the event tree consequences.
-The state probability of the consequence node is influenced by the state of the barrier node.
-The failure probability of safety barriers is assigned to the prior probabilities of corresponding barrier nodes.
-It is noted that the CPTs of the corresponding consequence node are assigned base on the expert judgment.
+Each safety barrier of ET is translated into a corresponding barrier node with two states (success and failure) and the consequences of ET are translated into a corresponding consequence node with multiple states as the number of the event tree consequences.
+The failure probabilities of safety barriers are assigned to the prior probabilities of corresponding barrier nodes.
+It is noted that the CPTs of the corresponding consequence node are assigned based on the expert judgment.